eriqande/wiwa-popgen/README.md

 ### Geneland analysis
 Next you need to run geneland.
-We use `mclapply` from the `multicore` package to run Geneland 10 times.
+We use `mclapply` from the `parallel` package to run Geneland 10 times.
 Do this by sourcing the R code in:
 ```
 R-main/02_wiwa_popgen_geneland_run.R